How to Donate on Giving Tuesday: 10 Ways to Help

 - You can also use VounteerMatch, which is a nonprofit that matches your interests with nonprofits in your area that are looking for volunteers.

-- The Corporation for National and Community Service provides government-funded opportunities to help serve your community.
-Their most widely known and used programs are AmeriCorps, Senior Corps, and the Volunteer Generation Fund.
+- AmeriCorps provides government-funded opportunities to help serve your community.
+Their most widely known and used programs are AmeriCorps Seniors and the Volunteer Generation Fund.

 Donating food to a local food bank and ensuring people stay nourished can be as meaningful as donating your time or money.
-Feeding America is a US-based nonprofit that uses its network of 200 food banks to feed 4.3 billion Americans each year.
+Feeding America is a US-based nonprofit that uses its network of 200 food banks to provide meals to Americans.
 The site’s local food bank map helps you find a location to donate food nearby.

-According to the Community Blood Center, someone needs blood every two seconds in hospitals across the country, but only less than 10% of the US population donate blood each year.
-One blood donation can help save the lives of up to three people, meaning you can make a massive impact in just 10-15 minutes.
+According to the Community Blood Center, someone needs blood every two seconds in hospitals across the country, but only less than 10% of the US population donates blood each year.
+The Community Blood Center also states that one pint of blood can help save the lives of up to three people, meaning you can make a massive impact in just 10-15 minutes.
 The American Red Cross makes it easy to find a donation center where you can donate blood.

 Where to donate on Giving Tuesday to make the biggest impact

 With countless charities that do good, it can be tough to know where to make a donation on Giving Tuesday.
-Don’t worry if nothing comes to mind, we have a few ideas on where to donate on Giving Tuesday.
+Don’t worry if nothing comes to mind—we have a few ideas on where to give on Giving Tuesday.

-If you want to inspire your network to donate to a specific charity, you can band together with your family members and friends to start your own certified charity fundraiser.
-All donations will be sent directly to the charity that you select when you start your fundraiser.
+If you want to inspire your network to donate to a specific nonprofit, you can band together with your family members and friends to start your own charity fundraiser on GoFundMe.
+Once your fundraiser is set up, encourage your supporters to hit the Giving Tuesday donate button.
 This is a simple way to have a huge impact and raise money for a charity you love.

 Looking for something different?
-Consider making a donation to one of these quirky charities:
+Consider making Giving Tuesday donations to one of these quirky charities:

 - Don’t know what to do with your old bras?
 Donate to Be a Dear and Donate a Brassiere, a charity that helps provide bras for homeless women and at-risk women.